George Sand: Career and politics

 By the age of 27, Sand was Europe's most popular writer of either gender, more popular than both Victor Hugo and Honoré de Balzac in England in the 1830s and 1840s, and she remained immensely popular as a writer throughout her lifetime and long after her death.
 Early in her career, her work was in high demand; by 1836, the first of several compendia of her writings was published in 24 volumes.
 In total, four separate editions of her "Complete Works" were published during her lifetime.
-In 1880, her children sold the rights to her literary estate for 125,000 Francs (equivalent to 36 kg worth of gold, or 1.3 million dollars in 2015 USD).
+In 1880, her children sold the rights to her literary estate for 125,000 Francs (equivalent to 36 kg of gold, or 1.3 million 2015 US dollars).

 Drawing from her childhood experiences of the countryside, Sand wrote the pastoral novels La Mare au Diable (1846), François le Champi (1847–1848), La Petite Fadette (1849), and Les Beaux Messieurs de Bois-Doré (1857).
 A Winter in Majorca described the period that she and Chopin spent on that island from 1838 to 1839.
 Her other novels include Indiana (1832), Lélia (1833), Mauprat (1837), Le Compagnon du Tour de France (1840), Consuelo (1842–1843), and Le Meunier d'Angibault (1845).

 Theatre pieces and autobiographical pieces include Histoire de ma vie (1855), Elle et Lui (1859, about her affair with Musset), Journal Intime (posthumously published in 1926), and Correspondence.
 Sand often performed her theatrical works in her small private theatre at the Nohant estate.

 Political views

 Sand also wrote literary criticism and political texts.
 In her early life, she sided with the poor and working class as well as championing women's rights.
 When the 1848 Revolution began, she was an ardent republican.
 Sand started her own newspaper, published in a workers' co-operative.

-Politically, she became very active after 1841 and the leaders of the day often consulted with her and took her advice.
+Politically, she became very active after 1841, and the leaders of the day often consulted with her and took her advice.
 She was a member of the provisional government of 1848, issuing a series of fiery manifestos.
 While many Republicans were imprisoned or went to exile after Louis-Napoléon Bonaparte's coup d'état of December 1851, she remained in France, maintained an ambiguous relationship with the new regime, and negotiated pardons and reduced sentences for her friends.

 Sand was known for her implication and writings during the Paris Commune of 1871, where she took a position for the Versailles assembly against the communards, urging them to take violent action against the rebels.
 She was appalled by the violence of the Paris Commune, writing, "The horrible adventure continues.
 They ransom, they threaten, they arrest, they judge.
 They have taken over all the city halls, all the public establishments, they're pillaging the munitions and the food supplies."